tc39/notes/meetings/2019-06/june-4.md

 YS: Any comment from the Apple team?

-MS: We're good with this change!
+MLS: We're good with this change!

 #### Conclusion/Resolution